elliottkte/receipt-extractor/README.md

 # Invoice & Receipt Extractor

-A Python tool that extracts key information from scanned receipts or invoices using OCR and outputs a clean Excel ledger.
+OCR receipt parser that extracts dates and totals from images using Tesseract and regex.

 ## Features